 Most of the crashers weren't far from the initial top four:

-- Five of the eight teams ranked Nos.
-5 or 6, with another ranked No. 7
+- Five of the nine teams ranked Nos.
+5 or 6, with another two ranked No. 7

 - Only two ranked outside the top 10

-Last year, only Oklahoma moved into the top four after falling short in the first poll — and the Sooners were ranked No. 5.
+In each of the last two seasons, Oklahoma moved into the top four after falling short in the first poll — and the Sooners were ranked No. 5 and No. 7.
+So they didn't need to rise too much.

 But one team proved that a bad first ranking doesn't condemn a team to fail.
 In the first year of the CFP, Ohio State ranked No. 16 in the initial poll.
 The Buckeyes moved to No. 4 after trouncing Wisconsin in the Big Ten Championship Game and then beat Alabama and Oregon for the national championship.